$\mathbf{\beta}$-delayed proton emission from $\mathbf{^{11}}$Be in effective field theory

 The Sommerfeld factor of the electron is given by

 where $\eta_e = \alpha Z Z_e E_e/|\mathbf{p_e}|$ with $\alpha =1/137$ the fine structure constant.
 We use $Z=Z_p$ in order to ensure that we reproduce the free neutron decay width in the limit of a vanishing one-neutron separation energy of $^{11}$Be.
 This means that the electron is only interacting with the outgoing proton.
-We assume this to be a good approximation since the $^{10}$Be core is far away from the decaying valence neutron due to the small one-neutron separation energy.
+For the leading contributions resulting from diagrams (a) and (b) of Fig.~\ref{fig:Feynman}, we assume this to be a good approximation since the $^{10}$Be core is far away from the decaying valence neutron due to the small one-neutron separation energy.
+For consistency, we use the same Sommerfeld factor in diagram (c) of Fig.~\ref{fig:Feynman} although it contains interactions of all particles at a single space-time point.
+However, since diagram (c) is subleading, we also expect a deviation of subleading order.
+In order to confirm this expectation, we have performed an explicit calculation using $Z=Z_p+Z_c$ for all diagrams, which leads to a change of order 30\% in the decay rate.
+Thus, this effect is beyond the 40\% accuracy of our calculation (see below) and would enter at higher orders.
 If a pure Gamow-Teller transition is considered, the factor $1+3g_A^2$ is replaced by $3g_A^2$.
 This results in a reduction of the decay rate by 17~\%.

 \paragraph{\bf Beta-strength sum rule.} The so-called Fermi and Gamow-Teller sum rules (also collectively known as beta-strength sum rule) count the number of weak charges that can decay in the initial state.
-We will require that this beta-strength sum rule is fulfilled at each order within our EFT power counting.
-For a transition into the continuum, the sum rule is exactly fulfilled when integrating the differential beta-strengths
+We will require that this beta-strength sum rule is fulfilled exactly at each order within our EFT power counting.

-over the whole continuum where $B=6147$~s is the $\beta$-decay constant~\cite{Hardy:2004id}.
-In the halo picture, we therefore expect beta-strengths $B_{\text{F}}$ and $B_{\text{GT}}$ to be at most $1$ and $3$, respectively, when integrating over the available $Q$-window.
 The beta-strenghts are related to the comparative half-life of a decay, the so-called $ft$ value given by